Airport expansion: What are the three options?

 Pros: If Gatwick added a second runway, fewer people would be affected by noise and pollution than the number affected by a third runway at Heathrow, which is closer to central London.
 Gatwick already has good transport links to London.

-Mayor of London Boris Johnson has long advocated a new four-runway hub airport to replace Heathrow, but the Davies Commission has not shortlisted the proposal "at this stage".
+Mayor of London Boris Johnson has long championed a new four-runway hub airport to replace Heathrow, but the commission has rejected the idea.